gsmj/PySAMP-examples/README.md

 - A deathmatch gamemode
 - Containts example commands

+> [!TIP]
+> Note that some gamemodes contain a modified player class, this allows us to get the same class instance in events  /functions and not lose our class instance attributes.
+> You should definitely use this method in your own gamemodes.

 ## Thanks to
 * [denNorske](https://github.com/dennorske), [habecker](https://github.com/habecker), [Cheaterman](https://github.com/Cheaterman) for developing PySAMP
 * To everyone who helped in the development of the project